Labour Minister cunningly amends guidelines

 This could prove lethal to Nepali workers in Korea

 KATHMANDU, NOVEMBER 8: Labour, Employment, and Social Security Minister Sharat Singh Bhandari has made another decision that could facilitate the exploitation of Nepalese workers particularly in Korea.
-He furtively amended the 'Procedures for Sending Skilled Workers to Korea 2080,' now allowing the Foreign Employment Department in Kathmandu to authenticate demand letters for South Korea's E-7 visas.
+He furtively amended the "Guidelines on Sending Skilled Workers to Korea 2080,' now allowing the Foreign Employment Department in Kathmandu to authenticate demand letters for South Korea's E-7 visas.

 According to the 'Guidelines for the Inspection and Verification of Foreign Employment Demand Letters 2075,' demand letters should be authenticated by the embassy in the host country.
 However, Minister Bhandari has now set a rule that if the embassy does not authenticate the demand letter within 15 days, the said department in Kathmandu can do so.